AngleProtocol/merkl-contracts/README.md

 ### Create `.env` file

-In order to interact with non local networks, you must create an `.env` that has:
+In order to interact with non local networks, you must create an `.env` that has, for all supported networks (Ethereum, Polygon and Arbitrum):

 - `MNEMONIC`
-- network key
+- `ETH_NODE_URI`
 - `ETHERSCAN_API_KEY`

-For additional keys, you can check the `.env.example` file.
+You can copy paste the `.env.example` file into `.env` and fill with your keys/RPCs.

 Warning: always keep your confidential information safe.